 Alex obtained both her Masters of Education in Clinical and Mental Health Counseling and Bachelor of Arts in Psychology from the University of West Georgia.
+She is working under the supervision of Teresa Woodruff, LPC, ATR-BC, CPCS.
 She has worked with children and teens with a variety of goals and needs, such as: improving self-esteem and body image, observing and reframing negative self-talk, fostering resiliency, developing healthy coping skills, behavioral management, emotional recognition and regulation, flexible thinking, and developing social skills.

 Alex also has a specialty in working with children and teens with anxiety and depression.
 Alex has a unique skill of using creative art, empathy and positive regard within the therapy setting to help individuals gain positive coping skills.
 She believes in the importance of the counseling relationship and truly values trust and open communication as key aspects for therapeutic progress.